 The Raspberry Pi is equipped with one SPI bus that has 2 chip selects.

-The SPI master driver is disabled by default on Raspian.
-To enable it, remove the blacklisting for
+The SPI master driver is disabled by default on Raspbian.
+To enable it, use raspi-config, or ensure the line

 The SPI bus is available on the P1 Header: